-Due to their many-faceted and comprehensive training, there is a high demand for physics graduates in many walks of life.
-Potential career prospects range from research and development at universities, research institutions and in industry to positions in the field of information and communication or in management consultancy.
-The ideal basis for taking advantage of these opportunities is for students to follow up their B.Sc. degree with a research-oriented Master’s which gives them more in-depth specialist knowledge and understanding of the scientific methods of physics along with – depending on the choice of module – insight into neighbouring fields.
-In addition, the M.Sc. lays the foundations for a possible doctorate.
+Owing to their wide-ranging and comprehensive training, there is a high demand for physics graduates in many walks of life.
+Potential career prospects range from research and development at universities, research institutions and in industry to positions in the field of information and communications or in management consultancy.
+The ideal basis for taking advantage of these opportunities is for students to follow up their B.Sc. degree with a research-oriented M.Sc. programme that gives them in-depth specialist knowledge and understanding of the scientific methods employed in physics along with insights into neighbouring fields (depending on the choice of modules).
+In addition, the M.Sc. lays the foundations for a later doctorate.

-On the basis of the broad professional opportunities available, the aim is not to achieve extreme specialization in the Physics course, but rather flexibility and scientific self-reliance.
-Both in research and also in industry, physics graduates are expected to be able to work their way into new fields and to recognize and solve new problems.
-The Master’s is characterised by a vast freedom of choice it offers.
-It is extremely challenging and encourages and promotes students’ critical faculties, problem-solving abilities and creative thinking in large dimensions.
-In particular, the one-year research phase integrated into the course is significant here (see Course Structure).
-In it the Heidelberg Master’s students learn how to go about research of their own and acquire the requisite skills in turning new findings to productive account.
+With an eye to the array of professional opportunities available, the aim of the M.Sc. course in Physics is not extreme specialization, but rather flexibility and scientific self-reliance.
+Both in research and industry, physics graduates are expected to be able to work their way into new fields and to recognize and solve new problems.
+The M.Sc. course is notable for the immense freedom of choice it offers.
+It is extremely challenging and encourages and promotes students’ critical faculties, problem-solving abilities and creative thinking.
+Here, the one-year research phase integrated into the course is particularly significant (see Course structure).
+In that phase, the Heidelberg students learn how to go about research of their own and acquire the requisite skills in turning new findings to productive account.

-The structure of the Heidelberg Master’s programme in Physics is twofold and consists in two semesters for training from lectures, seminars and other classes and a subsequent one-year research phase, in which the Master’s students work independently on projects and learn how to develop new findings.
-The research phase ends with the Master’s thesis.
+The structure of the Heidelberg M.Sc. programme in Physics is two-pronged.
+Two semesters of taught classes (lectures, seminars, etc.) are followed by a one-year research phase in which students work independently on projects of their own and learn how to turn new findings to account.
+The research phase ends with the M.Sc. thesis.

-The M.Sc. is based on a total of 120 credits.
-The whole degree course takes four semesters (30 credits per semester).
-The credits measure the student’s workload for a module; this includes face-to-face teaching, preparation and follow-up and times for possible essays and projects.
-So one credit corresponds to 30 hours of work.
+To pass the M.Sc. course, students require a total of 120 credit points (CP).
+The course takes four semesters altogether (30 CP per semester).
+The CP reflect the workload required for a given module, including contact time, preparation and follow-up, plus the time required for essays and projects.
+One CP corresponds to 30 hours of work.
 A total workload of about 900 hours is expected per semester.
-That is only possible by using a substantial part of the lecture-free period between semesters.
+This can only be achieved by taking advantage of a substantial part of the lecture-free period between semesters.